anyahush/the-freefrom-cookbook/README.md

     - Users can sign up to a newsletter subscription
     - A flash message will display informing user either if subscription has been successful or if the email address already exists in database.

+### Defensive Programming

+To protect the site and defend against any "brute force", I added some defensive programming:
+* Created Python functions that:
+    - Check if a user is logged in.
+This checks if the session user is active, if so allows the user to perform the action.
+If not will redirect user to the appropriate page with flash message.
+    - Check if it is correct user (has the permission).
+For example with edit recipe, this checks if the session user is equal to the created_by field in the recipe.
+If so, it allows the user to edit the recipe.
+If the check fails, it redirects the user with appropriate flash message.
+    - Check if user is superuser (is admin).
+An admin function in the app.py defines the admin_user by checking whether the user is admin or not in the admin field in the user collection.
+The admin function is then used in functions such as edit and delete recipes, to allow the admin user these powers.
+If the check fails, the user is redirected and a flash message displayed.
+* Use Jinga templating to display certain buttons:
+    - Certain action buttons are only displayed to certain users, for example 'Add to favourites' is only displayed to users that are logged in and didn't create the recipe.
+Use of Jinga for loops and if conditions to display if users are authorised to do so.

 ### **Future Features**
 - A section on users home page of recipe suggestions based on type of recipes saved and created in their profile.
 - Recipes to display a rating on recipe card based on the average ratings given.